This endpoint is for creating a new subscriber via the API. If you're looking to just do this via the UI, this doc is for you.

 Here, Buttondown intentionally rejects the second request, because it would overwrite the existing subscriber's data.

-.
+Similarly, imagine that you create a subscriber with a type of regular.
 Time passes — the subscriber unsubscribes — and then they decide they want to re-subscribe.

 Again, Buttondown intentionally rejects the second request, because it would overwrite the existing subscriber's data and any history (such as emails they engaged with, surveys they completed, etc.).